HackYourFuture/Node.js/week1/homework/README.md

 ## Prerequisites

-You need to have Node.js > 8.x installed.
-Check main [README](../../README.md)
+You need to have Node.js > 10.x installed.
-for instructions on how to do that.

 ## Installing dependencies